DotLYHiyou/BlackoutGames/README.md

 # Blackout
 An unblocked games website with easy to use interface and lots of things.
 Customizable via the Themes Section.
-If you consider forking, or just want to get the latest news, Join the Discord! (https://discord.gg/myycsQV4)
+If you consider forking, or just want to get the latest news, Join the Discord! (https://discord.gg/myycsQV4) A version two is on the way 👀
 # Soon
 - Custom themes.
 - More games.